 Firstly, this is a rather impossible task as most companies do not run selective heavy metal testing on their products and most individuals cannot afford to privately test their food.
 Even if one managed to get everything they ate tested by multiple laboratories and the concentrations of these contaminants confirmed, the end result of such a task would likely shock most people.
 The reality is that heavy metals are an intimate part of our lives and present in every breath we take, whether we know it or not.

-Nevertheless, it is important to minimize the toxins we are exposed to on a daily basis, but it is equally important to maximize our health in order to enjoy the benefits of industrial technology.
-Many supplements and foods, such as shilajit and fish, have potent health boosting properties that one would be missing out on if heavy metal exposure was the only consideration to be made.
+Nevertheless, it is important to minimize the toxins we are exposed to on a daily basis, but it is equally important to maximize our wellness in order to enjoy the benefits of industrial technology.
+Many supplements and foods, such as shilajit and fish, have potent boosting properties that one would be missing out on if heavy metal exposure was the only consideration to be made.

 While nearly everything about good quality shilajit spells elemental balance and improved well-being, it is not exempt from basic laws of nature.
 Therefore, just like anything in life, it can become problematic under the right circumstances.